What to consider when choosing your first inventory management ERP solution18 Apr 2019 | by Brett Mundell

 - Intuitive to use and available on mobile devices.

 - Able to be implemented in stages and easily integrated with complementary technologies.

 - Made by an innovative, established company committed to ongoing development and support.

 [FEATURE ARTICLE – Enabling accurate inventory forecasting through a modern ERP solution]

 Ready to start benefitting from a new inventory management ERP?

 Introducing an ERP solution into your business is a major change.
 It’s important to reflect on whether your business is prepared for the time and effort involved in embedding new systems across your whole enterprise.
 Poor planning can lead to failed ERP implementations.

-If you’re ready to benefit from a digital supply chain, pay close attention to how closely a solution aligns to the actual improvements you’re looking to make—both now and into the future.
+If you’re ready to benefit from a digital supply chain, pay close attention to how closely a solution aligns with the actual improvements you’re looking to make—both now and in the future.

 Remember too that ERP solutions should be configured for your unique workflows, processes, and financial reporting requirements to deliver maximum value.